 Concrete exposure classes are part of a decades-long trend toward performance specifications.
 Traditionally, specifications were prescriptive.
 That is, they specified what the concrete must be.
 So there might be limits on the water-cementitious materials ratio, the cement content, or the type of cement to use.
 Performance specifications spell out what the concrete must do.
 For example, for concrete subject to deicing salts, there might be limits on the charge passed according to ASTM C1202.
 In practice, specifications have long included both performance- and prescriptive requirements.

 The American Concrete Institute adopted concrete exposure classes beginning with the 2008 version of its Building Code Requirements for Structural Concrete, more commonly known as ACI 318.
-For an overview of how to specify durable concrete according to the latest (2014) version of ACI 318, click here.
+If you need to specify durable concrete, Beton can help.

 What are concrete exposure classes?

-The service environment for a concrete structure or pavement may include physical conditions and/or chemicals that could limit its durability.
+The service environment for a concrete structure or pavement may pose challenges to its durability.
 ACI 318 categorizes them as freeze-thaw (F), sulfate (S), water (W), and corrosion (C).
 Each category has numerical rankings for severity.
 For example, an exposure class of S3 indicates the severest exposure to sulfates, such as for a concrete foundation in soil with a high sulfate concentration.
 On the other hand, an F1 exposure would entail cycles of freezing and thawing with only limited contact with water.

 It’s important to recognize that the service environment may include more than one type of exposure.
 For example, a parking garage slab may experience freezing and thawing in the presence of water and deicing salts.
 This is both an F3 and a C3 exposure, so you need to design for both conditions.